 Although it isn’t a major feature of the lab’s research now, I would also like to signal a commitment to heritage language retention research (e.g., for immigrants or Indigenous Australians).

-If you are interested in a July 2021 start date, I am happy to be contacted in early 2021.
-At present UQ is actually refusing to accept applications for international PhD students, due to COVID .... once this is remedied, and before contacting me, if applicable, you would review the information online regarding the language and visa requirements and high fees for international PhD students.
-Note that even when international applications for scholarships are open, they are difficult to obtain and not always very generous, so it’s a significant commitment to take on!
-For Australian domestic students, it usually takes a first class honours to get a scholarship in psychology, though it's sometimes possible with a high IIA.
-I am open to self-funded candidates, but be sure to explain in your intro email your awareness of the costs / fees and the rationale for pursuing research higher degree training, esp. if you are going to take a crack at a PhD without a scholarship.
+For Australian domestic students, first class honours is usually required to get a scholarship in psychology, though it's sometimes possible to get a scholarship with a high IIA.
+I am open to self-funded candidates, but be sure to explain in your intro email your awareness of the costs / fees and the rationale for pursuing research higher degree training, especially if you are going to take a crack at a PhD without a scholarship.

 For potential honours students, my supervision style is to provide plenty of structure, early deadlines, and clear guidance so that motivated students can put themselves in a position to achieve excellent results.

 For PhD students, my supervision style is to have regular meetings, early deadlines, and clear guidance.
-I like my students to aim to write more, aim at higher level journals, collect more data, go to more conferences and international and national summer schools, learn more about teaching well, take ethics seriously, attend lab group regularly, play a leadership role in their postgrad cohort, and in general attempt to be high achievers.
-I provide lots of support and structure, and my focus is on helping students to achieve jobs as well as pubs & awards.
+I like my students to aim to write more, aim at higher level journals, collect more data, go to more conferences, attend more international and national summer schools, learn more about teaching well, take ethics seriously, attend lab group regularly, play a leadership role in their postgrad cohort, and in general attempt to be high achievers.
+I provide lots of support and structure, and my focus is on helping students to achieve jobs as well as publications & awards.
 I am willing to supervise across a wide range of topics.
 My own research expertise is in the areas of social influence, peace psychology and political decision-making, health decision-making, and prejudice/intergroup conflict.

 In particular, I value two kinds of candidates: